exercism/codemirror-lang-jikiscript/TRACK_README.md

-# replace-this-with-the-track-name language support for CodeMirror
+# JikiScript language support for CodeMirror

-This repo contains the grammar for the replace-this-with-the-track-name language.
+This repo contains the grammar for the JikiScript language.

 ## Prerequisites